 This product can be used as a kitchen timer, but not while food is being heated.
 However, it was solid as a rock on the smooth countertop, and wouldn't slide around at all when the door was opened or closed.

 This metric assessed how well the Samsung MG14H3020CM was at defrosting by weight.
-We defrosted a 1 lb roll of frozen ground turkey and a frozen muffin to determine scores.
 The Samsung MG14H3020CM did a below average job, earning a 4 out of 10.